Renzperi/Digital-Restaurant-Menu-App/README.md

 - Sets up the application with Material Design and routing.

 ### 2. Scaffold
-- Provides a basic layout structure for the app, including an `AppBar`, `Body`, and other elements.
+- Provides a basic layout structure for the app, including an AppBar, Body, and other elements.

 ### 3. CustomScrollView
 - Allows custom scrolling effects and multiple scrollable areas.

+### 4. SliverAppBar
+- A material design app bar integrated with custom scrolling effects.